7 Best Food Sources That Help Boost Collagen

 Chlorella contains other skin supportive nutrients such as chlorophyll and beta carotene.
 Beta carotene has been shown to boost collagen synthesis (especially in damaged skin), while chlorophyll is one of the strongest detoxifiers on the planet.

-While chlorella is most commonly taken as a nutritional supplement, you can add Sun Chlorella powder or Sun Chlorella granules to your smoothies and raw food recipes.
-You can also add an extra boost of Chlorella Growth Factor to your diet by using Sun Wakasa Honey Plus as an all natural sweetener in your favorite recipes.
+While chlorella is most commonly taken as a nutritional supplement, you can add Sun Chlorella powder to your smoothies and raw food recipes.
+You can also add an extra boost of Chlorella Growth Factor to your diet by using Sun Wakasa Gold Plus, a concentrated CGF extract.

 4. Grass-Fed Meat and Wild Salmon